How to Set Up a Yocto Build Server as a Remote Package Repository

 Now you can run an opkg update to update the list of available packages.

-Note: Updates are not cached, so you may need to re-run that after a reboot.
+Note: Updates may not be cached, so you may need to re-run that after a reboot.

 Installing a package